 Interested in converting from an existing septic system to a main city sewer line connection?
-Call the septic repair and replacement specialists at Wise Choice Plumbing & Rooter today for a free consultation and cost estimate: (888) 668-8922.
+Call the septic repair, replacement and leach line specialists at Wise Choice Plumbing & Rooter today for a free consultation and cost estimate: (888) 668-8922.

 People who live in rural areas need septic system installation for safe removal of wastewater and sewage.
 However, many people live in locales that were once rural, but are are now thriving suburban/urban areas with modern sewer amenities.
 These homes do not need septic tanks when better options exist.
 Because of this reason, many homeowners in the Los Angeles and San Diego areas connect to their local city sewer system.

 Why make the switch?

 Municipal sewer line installation is the preferable form of wastewater and sewage disposal.
 When a septic tank fails, it leaves behind a costly mess.
 Even with regular maintenance, pipes require replacement and septic tank replacement is not an inexpensive plumbing job.
 Converting to a city sewer main connection is an ideal way to avoid unnecessary damage and expense.

 If you’re ready to make the switch, contact Wise Choice Plumbing & Rooter at (888) 668-8922 to schedule a free evaluation for sewer line installation.
 Our licensed plumbers provide no-obligation consultations and cost estimates.

 Benefits of a Main City Sewer Line Connection

 Why mess with a good thing?
 Maybe you’re not having any problems with your septic tank right now, but happens when you do?
 Are you ready to tackle those problems?

 We understand that connecting to your city’s main sewer system is an expense you don’t need, but there are viable reasons to consider doing so.